 $ eval $(register-python-argcomplete ansible) $ eval $(register-python-argcomplete ansible-config) $ eval $(register-python-argcomplete ansible-console) $ eval $(register-python-argcomplete ansible-doc) $ eval $(register-python-argcomplete ansible-galaxy) $ eval $(register-python-argcomplete ansible-inventory) $ eval $(register-python-argcomplete ansible-playbook) $ eval $(register-python-argcomplete ansible-pull) $ eval $(register-python-argcomplete ansible-vault)

-It would be advisable to place the above commands, into your shells profile file such as
+You should place the above commands into your shells profile file such as

 - How do I handle the package dependencies required by Ansible package dependencies during Ansible installation ?